-The benefits of using stable nodes in CliqueStream is evaluated in Figure 5.
-The main argument behind using stable nodes is that it eliminate redundant streaming paths and thus reduces the network load.
-This effect is demonstrated in Figure 5, where the tree in CliqueStream with stable nodes causes less network load irrespective of the size of the group.
-If stable nodes are not considered and a stream is forwarded along the eQuus routing paths from source to individual nodes, there may be multiple overlay links carrying the traffic between the nodes in the same pair of cliques, as illustrated in Figure 6(a) and 6(b).
+The benefits of using stable nodes in CliqueStream is evaluated in Figure 6.
+The main argument behind using stable nodes is that it eliminates redundant streaming paths and thus reduces the network load.
+This effect is demonstrated in Figure 6, where the tree in CliqueStream with stable nodes causes less network load irrespective of the size of the group.
+If stable nodes are not considered and a stream is forwarded along the eQuus routing paths from source to individual nodes, there may be multiple overlay links carrying the traffic between the nodes between the same pair of cliques, as illustrated in Figure 7(a) and 7(b).